Sample Complexity of Asynchronous Q-Learning: Sharper Analysis and Variance Reduction: Models and background

 In addition, the Bellman operator $\mathcal{T}$, which is a mapping from $\mathbb{R}^{|\cS|\times |\cA|}$ to itself, is defined such that the $(s,a)$-th entry of $\mathcal{T}(Q)$ is given by

 It is well known that the optimal Q-function $Q^{\star}$ is the unique fixed point of the Bellman operator.

 \paragraph{Sample trajectory and behavior policy.} Imagine we have access to a sample trajectory $\{s_t,a_t,r_t\}_{t=0}^{\infty}$ generated by the MDP $\mathcal{M}$ under a given stationary policy $\pi_{\mathsf{b}}$ --- called a {\em behavior policy}.
 The behavior policy is deployed to help one learn the ``behavior'' of the MDP under consideration, which often differs from the optimal policy being sought.
-Given the stationarity of $\pi_{\mathsf{b}}$, the sample trajectory can be viewed as a sample path of a time-homogeneous Markov chain over all state-action pairs.
-Throughout this paper, we impose the following assumption regarding uniform ergodicity \citep{paulin2015concentration}. \begin{assumption} The Markov chain induced by the stationary behavior policy $\pi_{\mathsf{b}}$ is uniformly ergodic. \end{assumption} There are several properties concerning the behavior policy and its resulting Markov chain that play a crucial role in learning the optimal Q-function.
+Given the stationarity of $\pi_{\mathsf{b}}$, the sample trajectory can be viewed as a sample path of a time-homogeneous Markov chain over the set of state-action pairs $\{(s,a)\mid s\in \cS, a\in \cA\}$.
+Throughout this paper, we impose the following uniform ergodicity assumption \citep{paulin2015concentration} (see the definition of uniform ergodicity in Section~\ref{sec:notation}). \begin{assumption} The Markov chain induced by the stationary behavior policy $\pi_{\mathsf{b}}$ is uniformly ergodic. \end{assumption}

+There are several properties concerning the behavior policy and its resulting Markov chain that play a crucial role in learning the optimal Q-function.
 Specifically, denote by $\mu_{\pi_{\mathsf{b}}}$ the stationary distribution (over all state-action pairs) of the aforementioned behavior Markov chain, and define

-Intuitively, $\mumin$ reflects an information bottleneck --- the smaller $\mumin$ is, the more samples are needed in order to ensure all state-action pairs are visited sufficiently many times.
+Intuitively, $\mumin$ reflects an information bottleneck; that is, the smaller $\mumin$ is, the more samples are needed in order to ensure all state-action pairs are visited sufficiently many times.
 In addition, we define the associated mixing time of the chain as

-where $P^t( \cdot| s_0,a_0)$ denotes the distribution of $(s_t,a_t)$ conditional on the initial state-action pair $(s_0,a_0)$, and $d_{\mathsf{TV}} (\mu, \nu)$ stands for the total variation distance between two distributions $\mu$ and $\nu$ \citep{paulin2015concentration}.
+where $P^t( \cdot| s_0,a_0)$ denotes the distribution of $(s_t,a_t)$ conditional on the initial state-action pair $(s_0,a_0)$, and $d_{\mathsf{TV}} (\mu, \nu)$ is the total variation distance between $\mu$ and $\nu$ (see \eqref{eq:TV}).
 In words, the mixing time $\tmix$ captures how fast the sample trajectory decorrelates from its initial state.
 Moreover, we define the cover time associated with this Markov chain as follows